 Insulin is a very important hormone which is secreted by pancreas.
-One of its main role is to help cells to use glucose as an energy source.
+One of its main roles is to help cells using glucose as an energy source.

 See more about insulin action: INSULIN

 Insulin resistance means that cells ignore insulin's action.

 The body turns on compensative mechanisms in order to give cells energy and to avoid accumulation of unused sugar in the blood.
 This mechanism means to intensify insulin release by pancreas to overlay cell's insensitivity.
 But another problems begin from here due to hyperinsulinemia.

 Elevated insulin level can cause conditions, such as:

 - polycystic ovarian syndrome

 This list may continue.
 If genetic susceptibility and certain environmental factors are present, hard work can cause exhaustion of pancreas and decrease insulin release.
 This leads rising blood sugar level and developing prediabetes and type 2 diabetes.

 Prediabetes includes the diagnosis of decreased glucose tolerance and/or impaired fasting glucose.
 During these conditions blood glucose level is high than normal but still not in diabetes range.